hiimjako/flask-api-base/README.md

    `pipenv install -d`

+3. It is installed pre-commit, a package that runs lint and tests before commiting (can generate errors)

+   `pre-commit install`

+   Command that runs:

+   - Code formatting with black:

+     `black Api/ tests/`

-3. Clean unused imports (before push):
+   - Clean unused imports:

      `pycln Api/ tests/ -a`

      To avoid deleting unused inport use: `# noqa`

      e.g. `import not_used_import # noqa`

-4. It is installed pre-commit, a package that runs lint and tests before commiting, so in case of error before commiting can be that
+   To disable it run `pre-commit uninstall` (not recommended)

 # Test api